Toxe/catch2-examples/README.md

 # Catch2 Examples

-A couple of examples and tests for structuring CMake projects using Catch2.
+A couple of examples and tests for structuring CMake projects using [Catch2](https://github.com/catchorg/Catch2).
+Compatible with CTest.

 > Note: All of these are highly contrived examples.
 The code we are testing is in a small library (`src/libtestee`) and usually the test files would/should be inside the same directory that contains the code itself.
 But for the purpose of these examples the test files are actually outside of that directory tree.